Why do the nations concern themselves over tiny Israel?

 Currently, Gentile believers occupy the place of blessing formerly held by national Israel.
 There the church should bear good fruit as she, as branches, feeds on and is sustained by the Trunk of the tree, Christ.
 But does this church recognize her Hebrew roots?
 Does she recognize that she is really like wild branches that have been grafted into a tree which first bore national Israel?
 And does she recognize that God will soon graft the remnant of national Israel (the broken branches) back into their own olive tree (Rom 11.5,23,24)?

 We can now explain the symbolism of the olive tree in Romans chapter 11.
 The tree root and trunk are holy and represent God’s place of blessing for mankind.
+It can be helpful to regard Christ as the tree trunk feeding the branches.
 Its broken-off branches represent the Jewish rejection of Christ and the added branches represent both Gentile believers and and end-time regenerate Jewish remnant.
 The tree therefore signifies the covenanted congregation of Israel, made up of both Jew and Gentile.
 Importantly, it shows that Gentile Christians are really spiritual Jews with their roots in the Hebrew patriarchs.

 Clearly, this understanding of the olive tree completely destroys Replacement Theology since it underscores the future role of Jewish Israel following their recognition of Christ as their Messiah, link.
 Paul warns the church that it should not be foolish and ignorant of this mystery (Rom 11.25).